 The WHO International Health Regulations (IHR) Emergency Committee (EC) met on 5 occasions regarding Zika virus.
 Zika virus, and its association with microcephaly and other neurological disorders, was declared a Public Health Emergency of International Concern (PHEIC) as defined under the IHR (2005) on 1 February 2016.

 On 18 November 2016, the EC felt that Zika virus and its associated consequences remained a significant and enduring public health challenge requiring intense action but no longer represented a PHEIC under IHR (2005).
 Under this advice, the WHO Director General declared the end to the PHEIC.

 The WHO reissued the temporary recommendations from the previous EC meetings which include:

 - improved surveillance and control of Zika in at risk countries

 - measures for travellers and pregnant women

-However, these recommendations will be incorporated into a longer term response mechanism already outlined in the WHO Zika Strategic Response Plan.
+However, these recommendations have been incorporated into a longer term response mechanism already outlined in the WHO Zika Strategic Response Plan.